-Originally, feijoada was a dish eaten by African slaves in Brazil in the 16th century.
-It’s since become a staple for all Brazilians, and feijoada is now the national dish of Brazil.
+Feijoada was created by enslaved Africans in Brazil in the 16th century.
+It’s since become a staple for all Brazilians and is now the national dish of Brazil.

-Feijoada literally translates to “big stew,” and is made of slow-cooked black beans and meat.
-Traditionally, it’s made with pig’s ear, feet, and snout, but feijoada can contain sausages, bacon, or ribs as well.
+Feijoada literally translates to “big stew” (feijão is the word for beans in Portuguese).
+It’s made of slow-cooked black beans and meat.
+Traditionally, the stew includes pig’s ear, feet, and snout, but it can contain sausage, bacon, or ribs as well.

-“Feijoada completa” or “complete feijoada” means the stew will be served with orange slices, rice, onion, tomatoes, chopped greens like collard greens, and “farinha” or toasted manioc.
+“Feijoada completa” means the stew comes with orange slices, rice, tomatoes, onion, chopped greens like collard greens, and farinha, or toasted manioc.

-Farofa is a common side dish.
-It’s made up of toasted cassava flour that can be sprinkled on top of the stew to soak up extra flavor.
+Farofa is a common side dish eaten with feijoada.
+It’s made of toasted cassava flour that you can sprinkle on top of the stew to soak up extra flavor.

 Thought to have medicinal properties, the soup is usually served in a gourd known as a cuia and sipped straight from the bowl.

 3. Pato no tucupi

 Found mostly in the city of Belém in the north of Brazil, pato no tucupi consists of duck cooked in juice extracted from cassava.
 Called tucupi, you need to boil the juice for several hours before using it—otherwise, it’s actually poisonous.